OracleForResearch/AIMLSandbox/README.md

 ## Goal
 Provide researcher with
-1. A sandbox environment to get researhers quickly up and running.
+1. Sandbox environments to get researhers quickly up and running.
 2. Researcher may need separate CPU and GPU images

 ## Overview
 This repository includes
 1. Images that can be quickly imported by researchers.
 2. Images are developed and supported by Oracle for Research
-3. Images should be pulled down as a URL and imported as a custom image in your tenancy before usage
+3. A research gateway image that can be used as a SSH entry point to other researcher subnets

 ## Software & Versions
 2. [Included software versions](https://github.com/OracleForResearch/AIMLSandbox/blob/main/SoftwareAndVersion)